twxs/peg-cmake/README.md

-# PEGCMake
+# peg-cmake

 peg-cmake is a simple CMake parser written in javascript.
+It aims to provide a core lib for tools suche as formatting, refactoring, etc...

+The library is under developement and not stable.

  ## Usage